Dove, Suave dry shampoo recalled for ‘elevated levels’ of cancer-causing chemical

 Several popular dry shampoo products have been recalled due to “potentially elevated levels” of benzene, a chemical known to cause cancer in humans.

-Unilever United States has announced a recall for 19 dry shampoo aerosol products produced prior to October 2021, according to a statement published by the US Food and Drug Administration.
+Unilever United States announced a recall of 19 dry shampoo aerosol products produced prior to October 2021, according to a statement published by the US Food and Drug Administration.
 These include dry shampoos from the brands Dove, Suave, and TRESemmé.

+After conducting an internal investigation, the company identified the propellant used in its aerosol cans as the source for the high levels of benzene.

+“Unilever has worked with its propellant suppliers to address this issue,” the company said, adding that US retailers have been notified to remove the 19 recalled products from their shelves.

+However, Unilever said that an independent health hazard evaluation found that daily exposure to the benzene in its recalled dry shampoo products “would not be expected to cause adverse health consequences.”

-Benzene is a chemical found naturally in the environment – such as in crude oil or gasoline – and can be used to manufacture plastics, lubricants, dyes and detergents.
-Long-term exposure to benzene can also cause cancer in humans, according to the Center for Disease Control and Prevention.
+What is benzene?
+According to the Center for Disease Control and Prevention, benzene is a chemical that can occur naturally in the environment – such as in crude oil or gasoline – and can be used to manufacture plastics, lubricants, dyes and detergents.
+Indoor and outdoor air also contains low levels of benzene due to tobacco smoke, motor vehicle exhaust, industrial emissions and or household paints.

-“Unilever has worked with its propellant suppliers to address this issue,” the company said.
-“The recalled products were distributed nationwide in the United States.
-Retailers have been notified to remove recalled products from shelves.”

-Exposure to benzene by inhalation, orally, or through the skin can raise the risk of certain cancers, including leukemia and blood cancer.

 Register for free to continue reading